dr-fisk/CC3200Game/README.md

 There is further integration with AWS to send a text message after a game over.
 The game contains a collision detection system for when the player comes in contact with a falling object.
 Two switches can speed up the game or slow down the game.
-To move the player, simply move the cc3200 and the gyrscope will send its values and be interpreted by the software.
+To move the player, simply move the cc3200 and the gyroscope will send its values and be interpreted by the software.